Socks (cat): Biography

 Socks was likely born in early 1989, based on a veterinarian's estimate that he would have turned 20 in early 2009.
-He was adopted by the Clintons in 1991 after he jumped into the arms of Chelsea Clinton as she was leaving the house of her piano teacher in Little Rock, Arkansas, where he was playing with his sibling, Midnight, who was later adopted by another family.
+He was originally a stray and was adopted by the Clintons in 1991 after he jumped into the arms of Chelsea Clinton as she was leaving the house of her piano teacher in Little Rock, Arkansas, where he was playing with his sibling, Midnight, who was later adopted by another family.
 His name was inspired by his white paws, which resembled those of the title character of the Beverly Cleary novel Socks.

 When Bill Clinton became president, Socks moved with the family from the governor's mansion to the White House and became the principal pet of the First Family in Clinton's first term.
 He was often taken to schools and hospitals.
 During the Clinton administration, children visiting the White House website would be guided by a cartoon version of Socks.

-Bill Clinton said, "I did better with the Palestinians and the Israelis than I've done with Socks and Buddy."
-When the Clintons left the White House in 2001, they took Buddy to their new home, but left Socks under the care of Bill Clinton's secretary, Betty Currie.
+Bill Clinton later lamented, "I did better with the Palestinians and the Israelis than I've done with Socks and Buddy."
+When the Clintons left the White House in 2001, Buddy was taken to their new home, but left Socks under the care of Bill Clinton's secretary, Betty Currie.
 Buddy would die within a year, being hit by a car in 2002.

-By June 2008, Socks was still living with Currie and her husband in Hollywood, Maryland, about 60 miles from Washington, but had a thyroid condition, hair loss, weight loss, and kidney problems.
+By June 2008, Socks was still living with Currie and her husband in Hollywood, Maryland, about 60 miles from Washington, but had a thyroid condition, hair and weight loss, and kidney disease.

+Death

 In December 2008, Socks was reported to be in failing health, apparently suffering from cancer.
 Socks was euthanized on February 20, 2009, in Hollywood, Maryland, after suffering cancer of the jaw.
 Time had an obituary of Socks in its milestones section.

 Investigation

-Representative Dan Burton, then the chairman of the House Oversight Committee, once publicly questioned the use of White House staff, postage, and stationery to answer mail addressed to the cat.
+Indiana Representative Dan Burton, then the chairman of the House Oversight Committee, once publicly questioned the use of White House staff, postage, and stationery to answer mail addressed to the cat.